-The Hokitika and Taramakau rivers run was reported as below average, with a few salmon caught but in relatively low numbers.
-Unfavourable conditions combined with a below average run, saw many dedicated anglers go without bagging a salmon for the season.
+The Hokitika and Taramakau rivers run was reported as very weak, with only rumours of one of two salmon being caught.
+Unfavourable conditions combined with a weak run, saw many dedicated anglers go without bagging a salmon this season.
+No salmon were observed spawning by staff but unfavourable weather limited opportunity to complete counts.
+One spawning salmon was observed in the Little Orangipuku by Jeremey Dalzell.

 Lake Ianthe was again a discussion point with anglers this season, with salmon getting caught regularly above the 450mm minimum size.
+Anglers report high success especially early in the season before water temperatures warm up and push salmon deep.
 This release should continue, with it creating additional angling opportunities while keeping the rudd population at depressed levels via salmon predating on them, confirmed by recent captures.